 What are the Important Components of a Toddler Environment?

 When children are young, they absorb the entire world around them through their five senses.
-Our Young Children’s Community (YCC) caters to their senses by offering an environment rich in Sensorial Experiences.
+Our Toddler Community caters to their senses by offering an environment rich in Sensorial Experiences.

-- Children in the toddler environment are given complete Freedom of Movement.
+• Children in the toddler environment are given Freedom of Movement.
 We allow children to move freely in an inviting environment, prepared just for them at their stage of development.
-In order to develop their movement skills in the toddler environment, the room is designed for them, to carry table and chairs independently and to practice practical movement skills such as setting the table and washing their hands.
+In order to develop their movement skills in the toddler environment, the room is designed for them to carry table and chairs independently and to practice practical movement skills such as setting the table and washing their hands.